Wolverton railway station: Station building

 The first station was built for the opening of the London and Birmingham Railway on 17 September 1838, on the embankment just north of the canal above Wolverton Park.
-It proved to be temporary as the railway company purchased an additional 13.5 acres to the south, where they built a larger, more permanent station in 1840, at the east end of Church Street.
+It proved to be temporary as the railway company purchased an additional 13.5 acre to the south, where it built a larger, more permanent station in 1840, at the east end of Church Street.
 The new station included refreshment rooms which employed a full-time staff of 22 in 1849.

 A hotel was planned but never built.
 The waiting room was lavishly redecorated for the visit of Queen Victoria in 1844, who spent that Christmas as the guest of the Duke of Buckingham and Chandos.
-In 1881, the main line was re-routed a little to the east (see 'Wolverton bend' below) to allow for expansion of the Wolverton Works and a new station opened in August 1881.
+In 1881, the main line was rerouted a little to the east (Note: See 'Wolverton bend' below.) to allow for expansion of the Wolverton Works and a new station opened in August 1881.
 The ticket hall was a wooden building on a new bridge above the railway line and passengers needed to reach the platforms via flights of stairs.
 The wooden station stood here for over 100 years until British Rail demolished it in about 1990.
-For many years after the wooden station building was demolished, Wolverton railway station was a temporary shed in the car park at track level.
+For many years after the wooden station building was demolished, Wolverton station was a temporary shed in the car park at track level.

 A new replacement station building was built and opened on 21 June 2012.
 The new building is at track level and access to all but the adjacent platform is via stairs.
 It was designed by engineers Sinclair Knight Merz and BPR Architects.

-In mid September 2012, the Transport Minister Norman Baker announced in a written answer that the Government had approved London Midland's request to reduce the opening hours of the new ticket office, from the previous 06:00 – 12:00 to 06:15 – 11:00 henceforth.
+In mid-September 2012, the Transport Minister Norman Baker announced in a written answer that the Government had approved London Midland's request to reduce the opening hours of the new ticket office, from the previous 06:00–12:00 to 06:15–11:00 henceforth.
+As of August 2026, these continue to be the scheduled hours of operation.

-In 2016, a coffee and snack kiosk opened in the new station booking hall.
-As of late June 2022, the coffee and snack kiosk has gone and the booking hall appears to be closed.